Information Theoretic Text-to-Image Alignment: Our method: MITUNE

-In a nutshell, given a pre-trained diffusion model such as \gls{SD}~\cite{rombach2022} (or any variant thereof), we leverage our point-wise \gls{MI} estimation method to select a small fine-tuning dataset set of information-theoretic aligned examples.
-Our method unfolds as follows.
+In summary, given a pre-trained diffusion model such as \gls{SD}~\citep{rombach2022} or any variant, such as \acrshort{SDXL}~\citep{podell2024}, we leverage our point-wise \gls{MI} estimation method to select a small fine-tuning dataset set of information-theoretic aligned examples.

-Our self-supervised objective is to rely solely on the pre-trained model to produce a given amount of fine-tuning data, which is then filtered to retain only prompt-image pairs with a high degree of alignment, according to pair-wise \gls{MI} estimates.
-We begin with a set of fine-tuning prompts $\mathcal{P}$, which can be either manually crafted, or borrowed from available prompt collections~\cite{wang2023, huang2023t2icompbench}.
-Ideally, fine-tuning prompts should be conceived to stress the pre-trained model with challenging attribute and spatial binding, or complex rendering tasks.
+Our self-supervised alignment method \textbf{relies on the pre-trained model only} to produce a given amount of fine-tuning data, which is then filtered to retain prompt-image pairs with a high degree of alignment, according to pair-wise \gls{MI} \textbf{estimates obtained using only the pre-trained model}.
+We begin with a set of fine-tuning prompts $\mathcal{P}$, which can be either manually crafted, or borrowed from available prompt collections~\citep{wang2023, huang2023t2icompbench}.
+Ideally, fine-tuning prompts should be conceived to stress the pre-trained model with challenging attribute and spatial bindings, or complex rendering tasks.